 400/500.
 Independent Study.
 Credit 1-3 hours.
-Prerequisite: Permission of the instructor and the Department Head and Junior standing.
+Prerequisite: Permission of the Instructor and Junior standing.
 Student works with an instructor on a one-to-one basis and prepares a research report on an appropriate topic.
 May be repeated in one to three hour credits for a total of 6 hours.
 New materials are investigated in each repeat.

-401/501 [401UG].
-Historical Geography of the United States.
+401/501 Historical Geography of the United States.
 Credit 3 hours.
 Prerequisite: Junior standing, or consent of the instructor.
 An historical study of the changing geographic aspects of the land area of the United States from the pre-Columbian era to the present.
 Emphasis is placed upon the sequence of land occupation and utilization in various regions of the country.
 Especially recommended to teachers of the social studies.

-402/502 [402UG].
+402/502.
 Geography of United States and Canada.
 Credit 3 hours.
-Prerequisites: Junior standing or permission of the Department Head.
-A regional treatment of the area, emphasizing both physical and cultural factors.
+Prerequisites: Junior standing or consent of the Department Head.
+The physical and cultural geography of the United States and Canada.
+Emphasis on the physical landscape, climate, settlement patterns, culture, land use, urbanization, and economic development.